VaibhaavPant/PantCalculator/README.md

 # PantCalculator
-A advanced calculator made by Vaibhav Pant and his other teammates during 4th semester which uses algorithm to calculate the complex mathematical algorithms with suitable time complexity.
+A advanced calculator made by Vaibhav Pant and his other teammates during 4th semester project which uses algorithm to calculate the complex mathematical algorithms with suitable time complexity.
 File arrangement for this:
         /PantCalculator
         -main.cpp